j3r1ch0123/Aural/README.md

 # Aural
 A python program designed to let the user talk to their locally hosted AI.

 This is a Python-based voice-interactive AI assistant that utilizes speech recognition and text-to-speech technologies.
-The program allows you to interact with a local AI model (Dolphin Mistral) hosted via the Ollama API.
+The program allows you to interact with a local AI model hosted via the Ollama API.
 You can speak to the assistant, and it will process your input and respond with speech.

 ## Features
 - **Voice Input**: The assistant listens for your speech using your microphone.